-A. Samples of our DNP graduate projects are listed on our website.
+A. Samples of our DNP graduate projects are listed on our Digital Commons Website.

 Q.How much time does a final project generally require?

 A. It is of course dependent on the project selected.
-It is reasonable to expect the clinical project to be completed within the two years of study.
+It is reasonable to expect the clinical project to be completed within the final year of study.